Sravanthi (film)

 Sravanthi is a 1985 Telugu romance film directed by Kranthi Kumar.
 The film was remade in Tamil in 1986 as Revathi starring Revathi and Suresh.

 Plot

-The film depicts the journey of a girl who gradually becomes a strong woman.
-She knowingly marries a man who is affected with Cancer and he passes away very soon.
-She somehow manages to get rid of the trauma and marries another man, who has lost his wife and has a little daughter.
+The film chronicles the emotional evolution of a young girl as she transforms into a resilient woman.
+She knowingly marries a man battling terminal cancer, who soon succumbs to the illness.
+After gradually overcoming her grief, she rebuilds her life and marries a widower, and has a little daughter.
 But her second husband becomes intolerant of the love and affection she shows towards him.
-She thus ends up by taking care of his daughter and the parents of her first husband.
+Ultimately, she finds herself isolated once again, dedicating her life to raising her stepdaughter and caring for her first husband's parents.